bokinjo/SunApi/README.md

 # SunApi
-Simple Mvc app with sunrise and sunset information with Api-s
+Simple MVC app with sunrise and sunset information with Api-s